estudiosma/SerialHelp/README.md

 If you use this code, hardware, or documentation as part of your personal or academic project, **please reference:**

-Molina-Vidal, D.A., Estudios MA (2025). *SerialHelp*.
+Estudios MA, Molina-Vidal, D.A.
+(2025). *SerialHelp*.
 Available online: https://github.com/estudiosma/SerialHelp

 ---